What You Need to Know If You’re Thinking of Offering Tree and Shrub Fertilization to Your Customers

 Typically, most of our shrubbery is very shallow rooted.
 Therefore, we are trying to put the fertilizer just under the ground, one or two inches, depending on the size of the shrub.
 Generally, we reduce the rate when fertilizing shrubbery.

 We can fertilize with both granular fertilizers and liquids.
 When we talk about liquid fertilizers, we have dry products and liquid formulations that are added to water, which allows us to inject the fertilizer into the soil from 1 inch to 8 inches deep (depending on the plant and its location).
-Liquid fertilizer is the most popular fertilizer to apply on trees and shrubs.
-It’s faster and more efficient.
+Foliar-Pak Grow-In is an all-in-one liquid option that contains Armament, AminoPrecise, and Colonise Bio technologies.
+Grow-In delivers comprehensive nutrition that includes micronutrients to support plant health.
+Another option labeled for use on trees and shrubs is Foliar-Pak Bio 12-6-6, a concentrated liquid supplement.
+Liquid fertilizer is the most popular fertilizer to apply on trees and shrubs because it’s faster and more efficient.

-Tree feeders, like the Hudson Rootfeeder with the JD9 gun or the Ross Root Feeder, can be used to fertilize with liquid for trees and shrubs.
+Tree feeders, like the GNC Mag-1, can be used to fertilize with liquid for trees and shrubs.
 To use these feeders, we need a spray unit (tank) capable of holding our liquid (50 to 200 gallons) with an agitation system capable of suspending or dissolving our chosen fertilizer.
 These units should have 300-400 foot hoses and a pump capable of providing 150 psi to 300 psi.

 You may come across trees and shrubs that do not have a mulched bed around them, just turfgrass.
 Applying granular fertilizer on the surface of that turfgrass is not recommended.
 The turfgrass eats most of the nutrients in the fertilizer, leaving little for the tree or shrub.